Skip to main content

 • monetization

-Reviewers indicate that the game's monetization strategy is not overly aggressive, allowing for a focus on gameplay rather than profit.
-While the story may be lacking, the overall design reflects a commitment to enhancing the gaming experience without heavy reliance on monetization tactics.
+Reviewers indicate that the game's monetization strategy is not overly aggressive, focusing instead on enhancing gameplay rather than prioritizing profit.
+While the story quality is criticized, the overall impression is that the developers are committed to creating a solid gaming experience without heavy reliance on monetization tactics.

 • “It screams love for building a good game over heavy monetization.”